Coral Reefs

 Coral reefs are among the most biologically diverse ecosystems on the planet, often referred to as the "rainforests of the sea."
 They provide habitat, food, and protection to an estimated 25% of all marine species, despite covering less than 1% of the ocean floor.
 Corals themselves are tiny animals called polyps, which build vast reef structures by secreting calcium carbonate.
 These structures serve as a foundation for entire marine communities, creating a rich and complex environment that supports fish, crustaceans, mollusks, and countless other marine organisms.

-Furthermore, coral reefs contribute significantly to global economies, generating billions of dollars annually through fisheries, tourism, and coastal protection.
-Coral ecosystems are also invaluable in medical research, providing compounds used in treatments for cancer, arthritis, bacterial infections, and more.
+Reefs also support the global economy, generating billions each year through fisheries, tourism, and coastal protection.
+They are valuable for medical research, providing compounds used to treat cancer, arthritis, and bacterial infections.

 To combat coral reef decline, scientists are using coral farming, where corals are grown in nurseries and transplanted onto damaged reefs.
 This method has successfully revived reefs in Bonaire, the Coral Triangle, and the Great Barrier Reef, boosting biodiversity and fish populations.
 Additionally, artificial reef structures made from eco-friendly materials provide a stable foundation for coral growth, helping restore damaged ecosystems and attract marine life.